Sex, Power, Money, Fame

 Power is the fire turned to domination

 The third gate, , is the centre of will and personal power, the fire of agency, the force that lets a person act in the world and hold a discipline across years.
-There is nothing wrong with the fire.
+Nothing is wrong with the fire.
 The fire is necessary.
 The distortion appears when the gate above it, the heart, stays shut, so the will has nothing to serve but itself.
 Then power stops meaning the capacity to do and starts meaning the capacity to dominate, to make others small in order to feel large.

 This is the hunger that writes the worst of history.
 War, tyranny, cruelty for its own sake, the whole apparatus of one human being or one nation bending others to its will, is manipura with the heart closed above it.
 David Hawkins drew the distinction precisely in his work on the levels of consciousness: force and power are opposites, not synonyms.
 Force is the lower thing, domination, coercion, the fist, and it always requires more force to sustain because it generates resistance.
 Real power, the kind that does not need to coerce, lives higher up and asks nothing of the people near it.
 The tyrant has force and no power, which is why he is always afraid, and why his empire always, eventually, costs more to hold than it yields.